Mack Swain: Career

 Chaplin soon left Keystone, and Swain paired up with Chester Conklin to make a series of comedy films.
 Swain played "Ambrose" and Conklin the grand mustachioed "Walrus" in several films, including The Battle of Ambrose and Walrus and Love, Speed and Thrills, both made in 1915.
-Besides these comedies, the two appeared together in a variety of other films, 26 all told, and they also appeared separately and/or together in films starring Mabel Normand, Charles Chaplin, Roscoe Arbuckle and most of the rest of the roster of Keystone players.
+Besides these comedies, the two appeared together in a variety of other films, 26 all told including some early sound shorts.
+They also appeared separately and/or together in films starring Mabel Normand, Charles Chaplin, Roscoe Arbuckle and most of the rest of the roster of Keystone players.
 Swain later took his Ambrose character with him to the L-KO Kompany.

 Having already worked with Charles Chaplin at Keystone, Swain began working with Chaplin again at First National in 1921, appearing in The Idle Class, Pay Day, and The Pilgrim.
 He is also remembered for his large supporting role as Big Jim McKay in the 1925 film The Gold Rush, for United Artists, written by and starring Chaplin.

 Personal life

 Swain was married to actress Cora King.
+He was a lifelong member of The Church of Jesus Christ of Latter-Day Saints.

 Death

 Swain died on a train bound from Chicago to Hollywood in August 25, 1935, following an illness that lasted only a few hours.
 He was buried in Tacoma, Washington.

-It is rumored that an accident sustained in an early Keystone Cops skit involving Roscoe "Fatty" Arbuckle kicking him in the stomach eventually led to his death.